Computational-Plant-Science/ml_smart_release/README.md

 4. compute traits:

-   please define the input path which coantains image data (png or jpg formats) and create an output folder path to save all the image results and an excel file result:
+   Please define the input path, which contains image data (png or jpg formats) and create an output folder path to save all the image results and an Excel file result:

 ```bash